j-marple-dev/SLAMBOX-SDK/docs/getting_started/firmware_update.md

 Congratulations!
 You have successfully updated the firmware of your SLAMBOX device.
 For further assistance or inquiries, please refer to the user manual or contact our support team.

 ## Version history

-### v0.2.2 (latest)
+### v0.2.3 (latest)
-- Change saving PCD mapping file regardless of the connection status of the host.
-- Fix an issue where config changes do not apply.
+- Change savine PCD method.
+The PCD files will be saved in 10-second intervals.
+- Add ML-X LiDAR support.

 ### Previous versions
 <details close>
 <summary>Click to show</summary>

+<H2>v0.2.2</H2>
+- Change saving PCD mapping file regardless of the connection status of the host.
+- Fix an issue where config changes do not apply.

 <H2>v0.2.0</H2>
 - Add firmware update function.
 - Add a file managing system.